So you’re ready to give email marketing a try and see what all the fuss is about.

 “We started with just friends and family members on our list,” she explains.
 “That was really great because, in the beginning especially, getting feedback from friends and family is huge.
 I would send out a preview email to five people and see what they thought.”

-With Constant Contact, you’ll also get personal coaching and educational resources so you don’t have to figure everything out on your own.
+With Constant Contact, you have access to expert marketing advisors and educational resources so you don’t have to figure everything out on your own.
 Whether you’re just getting started or have questions later down the road, we’re here to help you.

 Already have an account?
 Log in to put it to work!